 This is a big problem on so many levels.

 Expect to see your moonlighting employees’ energy and work enthusiasm significantly reduced.
-Not only working two jobs in a day tiring, this might also lead to consequences like sickness, poor performance, and burnout.
+Not only working two jobs in a day tiring, but this might also lead to consequences like sickness, poor performance, and burnout.

 Your employees’ poor immune system, brought upon by trying to juggle two jobs at the same time, makes them vulnerable to sickness which might affect your other employees.
-Not only this, employees who chose to stay in will mean you’ll be looking for temporary workers to fill in or to risk overworking other employees, which will mean more overtime expense for your business and more stress for other employees.
+Not only this, employees who chose to stay in will mean you’ll be looking for temporary workers to fill in or to risk overworking other employees, which will mean more overtime expenses for your business and more stress for other employees.

-Poor performance might lead to disruptive business-related problems that might cost your business or a huge insurance coverage in case of accidents and injuries at work.
+Poor performance might lead to disruptive business-related problems that might cost your business or huge insurance coverage in case of accidents and injuries at work.
 A potential liability you can’t afford to incur.

 Having burned out employees on your team runs the risk of a disruptive workplace or worse, employees lashing out at customers.
-While the former has a huge tendency to happen, the latter happens too, albeit at a bigger cost now that social media and smart phones are prevalent.
+While the former has a huge tendency to happen, the latter happens too, albeit at a bigger cost now that social media and smartphones are prevalent.

 Keep your employees from moonlighting by providing a better payment scheme and benefits structure.
 It’s a win-win for your business and your employees that everyone can appreciate.

-In light of the recent changes of paid parental leaves under the Federal Budget 2015 of the government of Australia, it’s understandable when the points discussed happen as the reaction of parents who only want to look out for their family.
+In light of the recent changes to paid parental leaves under the Federal Budget 2015 of the government of Australia, it’s understandable when the points discussed happen as the reaction of parents who only want to look out for their family.

-However, as business owners, we have the responsibility to keep our business profitable, to serve our customer to the best of our abilities, and to take care of our employees as best as we can, which forces us to keep ahead of changes, to be always on our toes.
+However, as business owners, we have the responsibility to keep our business profitable, serve our customers to the best of our abilities, and take care of our employees as best as we can, which forces us to keep ahead of changes, to be always on our toes.
 One of the best ways to achieve that is to look for experienced professionals with integrity who will help your business in any way they can.